John Campbell of Mamore: Career

 In 1719 the Duke of Argyll returned to office and Campbell changed his support to the government.
 In 1722 there was a contest at Dumbarton in which he was defeated in the poll.
 He was returned on petition on 23 January 1725 and held the seat until the 1727 general election.
 He then resigned his seat in favour of his son John.

 In 1725 a mob besieged his Glasgow mansion (Shawfield built in 1711 by Colen Campbell, now where Glassford Street stands) due to his involvement in the new Malt Tax in Scotland which impacted heavily on brewing profits and the cost of beer.
 The following day, troops were brought from Dumbarton Castle and upon firing on the continuing riot nine were killed and 17 wounded.
 19 persons were captured and put on trial in Edinburgh.
 In addition Provost John Stark and most of his Deacons were arrested and charged with neglect.
-The Town Council were obliged to pay Campbell £9000 in compensation and when added to the money he received from sale of the Glasgow mansion he purchased the entire Isle of Islay.
+The Town Council were obliged to pay Campbell £9000 in compensation and when added to the money he received from the of the Glasgow mansion he purchased the entire Isle of Islay.